-Begin by completing the online registration process, which can be started at the login page.
-There is also a video link that may be helpful, located on the bottom right hand side of the page.
+To access the Provider Portal, begin by completing the online registration process that can be found on the login page.
+There is also a video link that may be helpful, located on the bottom right-hand side of the page.